Harsh19-M/Sales-Insight/README.md

    * Lucknow	– `₹3,094,007`
    * Patna	– `₹4,428,393`

-These queries were designed to identify sales performance trends, market profitability, and transaction patterns before building the Power BI dashboard
+These SQL queries served as preliminary data exploration steps to validate joins, assess data quality, and gain a basic understanding of key business metrics prior to performing deeper analysis, transformation and visualization in Power BI.

 </details>

----

-### 📊 **Power BI Data Modeling**
+### **Power BI Data Modeling**

 After generating SQL insights, the dataset was imported into **Power BI** for visualization and relationship modeling.